VulnFreak/The-Cyber-Grabs-CTF/Crypto/social_social.md

 </p>

 ### Solution
-In this challenge first i visit official intsta handle of the [Thecybergrabs](https://www.instagram.com/thecybergrabs/) from there i got the author [Instahandle](https://www.instagram.com/0xmahesh/) and searching as per instructions given in challenge the flag is posted and i saw the post and i got this
+In this challenge first i visit official intsta handle of the [Thecybergrabs](https://www.instagram.com/thecybergrabs/) from there i got the Author [Instahandle](https://www.instagram.com/0xmahesh/) and searching as per instructions given in challenge the flag is posted and i saw the post and i got this

 <p align="center">